 If you’re an avid gardener, using leaves as compost is a great solution.
-This can provide your garden with rich nutrients for next year’s growing season.
+This can give your garden rich nutrients for next year’s growing season.

 - Pickup rake.
-This is a small rake that can be used to pick up leaves or other debris.
+This small rake can be used to pick up leaves or other debris.

 - Leaf claws or scoops.
 They attach to your hands and help you pick up leaves with ease.
 They remind me of the Incredible Hulk’s hands.
 If you buy some of these, your kids may enjoy helping.

 - Leaf tarp.
 Using a tarp is a great way to collect large amounts of leaves.
-Once they’re on the tarp, you’ll be able to move them easily around your yard.
+Once they’re on the tarp, you can move them quickly around your yard.

 - Blower.
 As a homeowner, I use my blower all the time.
-Whether its removing debris from my garage, blowing leaves, or clearing a light dusting of snow, it works well.
-While you still may need to use a rake to create a pile, a blower can move them easily and quickly.
-Please note, if it’s a very windy day, a blower won’t work well and may lead to frustration.
+Whether removing debris from my garage, blowing leaves, or clearing a light dusting of snow, it works well.
+While you may still need a rake to create a pile, a blower can move them easily and quickly.
+If it’s a windy day, a blower won’t work well and may lead to frustration.
 Wait for the wind to calm down.

 - Mulching lawn mower.
-If you have a light collection of leaves each year, a mulching lawn mower will work great.
+A mulching lawn mower will work great if you have a light collection of leaves each year.
 You can even bag the leaves if you’d like.

 - Leaf vacuum.
-If you live in a heavily wooded area, and have a riding lawn mower, you can try this.
+You can try this if you live in a heavily wooded area and have a riding lawn mower.
 A leaf vacuum hooks up to your rider.
 As you drive over the leaves, the vacuum sucks them up, grinds them, and sends them into a pull-behind container.

 - Walk-behind power vacuum.
-Instead of vacuuming your carpet, you’ll be able to vacuum your yard.
+Instead of vacuuming your carpet, you can vacuum your yard.
 This tool sucks up leaves and shreds them before sending them into the collection bag.
-This is a great investment if your yard is too big to rake, but not large enough for a riding lawn mower.
+This is an excellent investment if your yard is too big to rake, but not large enough for a riding lawn mower.